jeffpar/pcjs/README.md

 for example, you may want to run PCjs on your iPhone, iPad, or other wireless device.
 And by adding **_developer.yml**, you can override the Jekyll configuration defaults in **_config.yml**.

-GitHub Pages says you can run `jekyll serve` instead of `bundle exec jekyll serve`, but with the addition of more gems to **Gemfile** (eg, "jekyll-sitemap"), running `jekyll serve` may trigger dependency errors on some systems.
-`bundle exec jekyll serve` should always work.

 Last but not least, run `bundle update` periodically to keep Jekyll up-to-date.

 ### Building PCjs